Going to counselling may feel like a big step, but we’ve made accessing counselling easier.

 How does counselling work?

-- At the moment, counselling is available only over the phone
+- At the moment, counselling is available only over the phone and video calls

 - Sessions are 50 minutes in length.